 Nick particularly relishes the growth and liberation that comes when men risk emotional connection, enhancing our relationships to the women and children in our lives and to this end, works part time as Head of Communications for Fathers Network Scotland, a charity offering support to organisations which help resource men for positive fatherhood.
 In 2016, he also helped spearhead the award-winning Year of the Dad with the Scottish Government.

-A trainer on our live modules in Scotland, Nick empowers and equips others to coach clients within the ethical framework necessary for real & lasting change.
+Nick empowers and equips others to coach clients within the ethical framework necessary for real & lasting change.
 Bringing the same spirit of openness and adventure to the training room as his earlier journalistic and seafaring exploits, and particularly loves the two modules that he teaches – Presence and Transactions – as they draw on long-held beliefs about the way we grow best as humans.

 As in Transactions, Nick believes that the different parts of us must be befriended and brought into playful adult conversation, and loves the concept of using the power of strong narratives to spread ideas and change lives.